GrahamDumpleton-abandoned/mod_wsgi-docs/FrequentlyAskedQuestions.rst

 you may need to do will depend on how mod_wsgi is being used.

 If embedded mode of mod_wsgi is being used, the only option is to restart Apache.
-You could set Apache configuration directive !MaxRequestsPerChild to 1 to force a reload of the application on every request, but this is not recommended because it will perform as bad as or as worse as CGI and will also affect serving up of static files and other applications being hosted
+You could set Apache configuration directive MaxRequestsPerChild to 1 to force a reload of the application on every request, but this is not recommended because it will perform as bad as or as worse as CGI and will also affect serving up of static files and other applications being hosted